karaoke-tools/km-probe/README.md

 It is only a tool, and it can be wrong.
 Maintainers still have final word on what is or is not integrated into their karaoke repository, and should rely on their own judgment to do this.
 - `km-probe` is not bug-free.
 If you find a bug, please [report it](https://github.com/karaoke-tools/km-probe/issues) if it is not already.
-- `km-propbe` is not mandatory.
+- `km-probe` is not mandatory.
 You can run Karaoke Mugen application without `km-probe`.
 However, I hope it will help you making better karaokes and following your repository rules.

 ## Supported platforms